El Portal Porcelana

 in Comparing Models and Marks

-Well, these cobalt blue NAO marks keep surfacing, and the copies on which they're found are good enough to fool a non-expert.
+Well, these cobalt blue NAO marks keep surfacing, and I had originally thought that all of them were fakes, appearing on copies that were good enough to fool an expert.
 As I noted, counterfeiters generally prefer to leverage their risk by developing "fantasy models" that were never actually catalogued.
-In this way, the copies, which are nearly always inferior in demonstrable ways to the product they try to mirror, can't be compared with legitimate originals.
-Thanks to an alert collector, I'm able to offer on this page a side-by-side comparison of a genuine NAO model, one of its oldest and most popular, and a model made to look like it but which, for reasons I'll lay out here, I believe to be a fake.
+In this way, the fakes, which are nearly always inferior in demonstrable ways to the product they try to mirror, can't be compared with legitimate originals.
+Thanks to an alert collector, I'm able to offer on this page a side-by-side comparison of a genuine NAO model, one of its oldest and most popular, and a model that looks much like it but which, for reasons I'll lay out here, I wasn't (at least initially!) convinced was genuine.

-First, it must be conceded that, if I'm right, this is a pretty good fake as fakes go.
-Counterfeiters like animal and bird models, not only becaus they're popular with consumers and thus help to leverage a counterfeiter's risk, but also because the very distinctive form of a Lladró model of a human face makes the human models a special challenge to duplicate successfully.
+First, it must be conceded that, if my original instinct was right, this is a pretty good fake as fakes go.
+Counterfeiters like animal and bird models, not only becaus they're popular with consumers and thus help to leverage a counterfeiter's risk, but also because the very distinctive form of a Lladró face makes the human models a special challenge to duplicate successfully.

-At left, the genuine model of NAO's "Flying Herons" (model #44), at right an item I believe - for reasons explained in the text of this page - to be a fake.
+At left, the genuine model of NAO's "Flying Herons" (model #44), at right an item about which I was originally unsure - for reasons explained in the text of this page.
 Hint: it's not the color.
 Color variations from pale to relatively pronounced are common in hand-painted models.

 Nevertheless, there are subtle differences in the two versions of the model.
 First, note that the legs and feet on the birds are disproportionately thick in the questionable model (above right) and that they extend beyond the birds' tails in a manner they do not in the genuine article at left.
 (We leave aside here the matter of whether the flying birds' legs should extend beyond the tail.
 One of the ironies here is that, in the questionable model, the position of the feet vis-a-vis the tail is probably more faithful to the anatomy of a flying heron!)